Elyse Graham ’07 is a professor at Stony Brook University in New York state.

 The task, for teachers and students both, was daunting: Studies show that only 3 percent of students in the biggest online classes finish those classes.
 Something doesn’t work in online education.
-Out of desperation, I turned to popular video apps among teens: Twitch, YouTube, TikTok, the defunct Vine.
+Out of desperation, I turned to video apps popular among teens: Twitch, YouTube, TikTok.
 Maybe Generation Z, the cohort my students belong to, could teach me how to make compelling online videos.

 “Do you know what a YouTuber is?”
 I asked my father.

 “Isn’t that a German submarine?” he said.

 Dances and skits on these apps often require tremendous preparation, as though to point up the contradiction between the hidden labor and the spontaneous impression of the videos, which may last for mere seconds: days of rehearsing for a 15-second dance.
 I learned to liven dead air with background music; to make my points punchy and telegraphic; to break classes into shorter segments — 14 minutes long, say — with rests like breakout sessions.
 I wore costumes: wizard, Anne Boleyn, snow queen, Shakespeare.
 I ran one class meeting as a Dungeons and Dragons session, set in a realm devastated by plague.
 Anything to keep students logging in.
 One colleague reported that live attendance for his 9 a.m. lecture was zero.